Description

 How many stencil packs does my project need?

 Each pack contains 15 sheets covering approximately 15 m².
-Measure your wall area in square metres and divide by 15 to get the pack count — then add 10 % for reveals, cuts around windows, and pattern alignment wastage.
+Measure your wall area in square metres, divide by 15 to get the pack count, then add 10% for reveals, cuts around windows, and pattern alignment wastage.
 For a typical UK semi-detached front elevation of 35–45 m², three packs give comfortable coverage with a working margin and a small reserve for any callback touch-ups.

 What materials complete a 15 m² Boston Brick installation?

-A complete 15 m² brick-effect facade typically needs five items: one Visage Stencil Boston Brick pack (15 sheets), two buckets of CT60 Visage 0.5 mm in the mortar colour, two buckets of CT60 Visage 0.5 mm in the brick colour, one bucket of Ceresit CT 16 quartz primer, and one tin of Atlas Bejca sealer to protect the finished facade.
+A complete 15 m² brick-effect facade typically needs five items: one Boston Brick stencil pack, two buckets of CT60 Visage 0.5 mm in the mortar colour, two buckets in the brick colour, one bucket of Ceresit CT 16 quartz primer, and one tin of Atlas Bejca sealer to protect the finished facade.
 Each 25 kg CT60 bucket covers approximately 10 m², so two buckets per colour give comfortable coverage for 15 m² with margin for reveals and wastage.

 Can the stencils be used over an EWI insulation system?